How to Use "Have Got" in English Grammar

 • She has got brown hair. = She has brown hair.

-The main difference is that “have got” is more common in informal spoken English, especially in British English.
+However, “have got” is more common in informal spoken English, particularly in British English.
+On the other hand, “have” is preferred in formal writing.

 • I’ve got a new phone.